Virus prompts Cook County to open warehouse to store bodies

 Cook County Board President Toni Preckwinkle's office said in a news release Thursday that a 66,000-square-foot refrigerated warehouse located 5 miles from the medical examiner's office would be up and running by the end of the day.
 The facility, according to the release, will be able to hold more than 2,000 bodies.

 The county's Department of Emergency Management and Regional Security has also acquired 14 refrigerator trailers and is in the process of securing six more.
+Another trailer has already been set up outside the medical examiner's office.
 It's a grim reminder of the trailers that were hastily set up to handle the overflow of bodies of people who died in the 1995 heat wave that claimed more than 700 lives.

 “While my hope is that we have made plans that we will not have to utilize, I realize that my administration has the responsibility for a surge of deaths due to the COVID-19 pandemic,” Preckwinkle said in the release.
 “We are working diligently to ensure that the victims of this virus are treated with dignity while under our care.”